turingschool/try-turing/backend-online-advanced/ruby-intro/index.md

 dog.roll_over
 ```

-We would call these Dog methods since they are specific to a dog - you wouldn't tell a human to "roll over" or "bark"!
+We would call these `Dog` methods since they are specific to a dog - you wouldn't tell a human to "roll over" or "bark"!

-Just like we have these (made up) dog methods, we also have (real, ruby) String methods.
+Just like we have these (made up) dog methods, we also have (real, Ruby) String methods.

 <div class="try-it-new">
   <h2>Try It: String Methods</h2>